Below is information about off-campus accommodation.

 Advice Line Numbers

-If you need an interpreter contact the Translating and Interpreting Services (TIS) on 13 14 50 – available 24 hours.
+If you need an interpreter contact Immediate Phone Interpreting on 131450 (available 24 hours within Australia).

 What are some of the common issues for tenants?